Reviewed by: Lazarev.agency Product Strategy Team

 In an ecosystem flooded with tools, platforms, and SaaS clones, differentiation happens at the experience level.
 Especially in AI, FinTech, and Web3, where backend power is no longer enough.
 Years of well-designed products have raised the bar:

-Research by the Nielsen Norman Group indicates that users typically read only about 20% of the text on a web page, preferring to scan rather than engage with detailed instructions. - If your product isn’t instantly clear and rewarding, they’ll swipe past it without a second thought.
+Research by the Nielsen Norman Group indicates that users typically read only about 20% of the text on a web page, preferring to scan rather than engage with detailed instructions. - If your product isn’t instantly clear and rewarding, users will swipe past it without a second thought.

 A study by Lifewire found that only 50% of users consult the user manual, with many opting for quick online searches or tutorials instead, underscoring the need for intuitive design.